zerodha/nithinkamath.me/content/blog/ey-entrepreneur-of-the-year-2024.md

 This is what the top of the bull market looks like with a lag 😬.
 A broker winning the [EY](https://x.com/EY_India) entrepreneur of the year 2024.

-And there can't be a more apt song than Zindagi Kaisi Yeg Paheli in the background.
+And there can't be a more apt song than Zindagi Kaisi Yeh Paheli in the background.